Cotton Fitzsimmons: San Antonio Spurs (1984–1986)

-Phoenix Suns II (1986–1997)
+Phoenix Suns (1986–1992, 1996–1997)

 Colangelo and Fitzsimmons reunited in 1986, as Fitzsimmons returned to the Suns organization, joining Colangelo in the Suns' front office.
 He would later return to the bench as head coach of the Suns in 1988.
 He was one of the driving forces behind the trade that sent Larry Nance to the Cleveland Cavaliers for Kevin Johnson, Mark West and a future first-round draft pick (who was Dan Majerle).
 The Suns also drafted Steve Kerr in the second round in 1988.

 Fitzsimmons was criticized both by Suns fans and basketball critics after the trade; Nance was very popular in Phoenix.
-But the Suns had come off a chaotic 1987–1988 season in which they won 28 games and lost 54, and the team had been shaken by a drug scandal.SPORTS PEOPLE; Dismissal Sought (Published 1987) With the first round draft pick of 1988, the Suns chose Dan Majerle, and the franchise had a turn-around season, winning 55 games and losing 27 before advancing all the way to the Western Conference's Finals that season, where they were swept by the Los Angeles Lakers.
+But the Suns had come off a chaotic 1987–1988 season in which they won 28 games and lost 54, and the team had been shaken by a drug scandal.SPORTS PEOPLE; Dismissal Sought (Published 1987) With the first round draft pick of 1988, the Suns chose Dan Majerle, and the franchise had a turn-around season, winning 55 games and losing 27 before advancing to the Western Conference's Finals that season, where they were swept by the Los Angeles Lakers.

-During the 1988 Draft when Majerle was booed by the fans, Fitzsimmons publicly chastised them by saying, "you'll be sorry that you booed this young man."
+During the 1988 Draft when Majerle was booed by the fans, Fitzsimmons publicly chastised them by saying, "You'll be sorry that you booed this young man."

 In 1989, he won his second NBA Coach of the Year Award.
 Fitzsimmons inherited a team that had finished 28–54, and improved them to 55–27.
 The Suns defeated the Denver Nuggets (3–0) and Golden State Warriors (4–1) in the playoffs before being swept by the Lakers in the Western Conference Finals.